rainbow494/arch-1/doc/en-us/wan-accelerate-your-way-to-lightening-fast-transfers-between.markdown

     *   Slow applications.
 Apps that could pump data at slow WAN speeds may not be able drive a faster WAN.
 You may need to take a look at your software architecture or storage network.
     *   Underpowered server links.
 Accelerate a 2mbps link to a 20mbps link and your network infrastructure on the data center side may not be able to handle the truth.

     Obviously the cost of the solution means its targeted more for moderate sized companies or a service provider offering their customers a quality upsell.
-But if you are stuck wondering how the heck you are going to squeeze more bits between your data centers, it may be just the magic bullet you need.</div>
+But if you are stuck wondering how the heck you are going to squeeze more bits between your data centers, it may be just the magic bullet you need.